1. Jainism was founded by__________.

 Explanation: Reality can be understood in multiple ways, not a single perspective.

-57. The Jain theory of knowledge recognizes:
+57. The Jain theory of knowledge recognizes__________.

 A) Five kinds of knowledge